 If you make your living online, you should simply assume you have no secrets.
 While it’s understandable that you will want to keep your private life private, there’s simply no use in ignoring a scandal.
 If something that will reflect negatively upon you happens, be the first to acknowledge it.
 This lets you stop the spin and, perhaps more importantly, stops rumors from spreading and hurting your reputation.

 Your public relations campaign has the ability to give you your highest returns on investment.
-Implement the right PR using modern technology and some of the classic techniques in a synchronized fashion.
+Implement the right business PR strategies using modern technology and some of the classic techniques in a synchronized fashion.
 Below are some ideas that have worked for Fortune 500 companies.

 #1.
 Social Listening